 Operational risks are critical to consider and must be dealt with as soon as possible.
 They directly impact a business’s work and can tie in with strategic risks, as the resources, processes, or staff available may be unable to achieve the established goals.

 Another example of operational risk is a company’s current payroll system.
-Let’s say they outsource to a small team with a weak reputation purely because it’s a cheaper alternative to working with a more reliable, respected group.
+Let’s say they outsource to a small team with a weak reputation purely because it’s a cheaper alternative to working with a more reliable payroll solution.
 But this option could create a higher risk of late payments, processing errors, or other issues with the potential to frustrate the company’s most valuable asset: its employees.

 Discuss opportunities and risks separately